prathmesh-ka-github/DripAnime/README.md

 ## TODOs:
 1. Add related products to product page.
 1. Make an anime wise section just like apparel's section.
-1. Make an add to cart function and complete shopping cart page.
+1. Make an add to cart function and complete shopping cart page and wishlist page.
     - Quantity
     - Sizes
     - Shipping info
 1. Upload profile photo to user page.
 1. Add card details to user page.
-1. make a to "top button" on home.
+1. Make a to "top button" on home.
-1.
+1. Make a edit profile function.
+1. Make a nodemailer automail for "welcome user" notification.
+1. Make a nodemailer automail for user with "order place!" notification.